Helen Frankenthaler: Awards and legacy

 Frankenthaler received the National Medal of Arts in 2001.
 She served on the National Council on the Arts of the National Endowment for the Arts from 1985 to 1992.
-Her other awards include First Prize for Painting at the first Paris Biennial (1959); Temple Gold Medal, Pennsylvania Academy of Fine Arts, Philadelphia (1968); New York City Mayor's Award of Honor for Arts and Culture (1986); and Distinguished Artist Award for Lifetime Achievement, College Art Association (1994).
+Her other awards include First Prize for Painting at the first Paris Biennial (1959); Temple Gold Medal, Pennsylvania Academy of the Fine Arts, Philadelphia (1968); New York City Mayor's Award of Honor for Arts and Culture (1986); and Distinguished Artist Award for Lifetime Achievement, College Art Association (1994).
 In 1990, she was elected into the National Academy of Design as an Associate member, and became a full Academician in 1994.